SwethaMagesh/blockchain_assignment1/README.md

 bash runsimulation.sh -n 10 -a1 0.3 -a2 0.4 -Ttx 2 -I 60

 ```
-Output: Chain visualisations are found in fig folder while logs of arrival and creation of blocks, transactions are in the logs folder.
+**Output**: Chain visualisations are found in fig folder while logs of arrival and creation of blocks, transactions are in the logs folder.

-Legend for fig folder:
+**Legend for fig folder:**
-Green - Honest visible chain,
+- Green - Honest visible chain,
-Pink  - Created by node and released
+- Pink  - Created by node and released
-Red   - Created by node and not yet released
+- Red   - Created by node and not yet released
-Blue  - Created by other nodes
+- Blue  - Created by other nodes

 ---

 **NOTE: Networkx libraries for generation of graph gets stuck sometimes.
 If the script takes more time, just rerun the command again.**